kelvinykk511/bybit-sdk/README.md

-This is a customized Bybit SDK that calling Bybit V5 API
+This is a customized Bybit SDK that calling Bybit V5 API using okhttp3.

 <h1>Installation Guide</h1>